kartik-dev/yelp_academic_dataset_review/README.md

 ## Yelp Dataset Challenge

-### Introduction
+### Background

-This application will upload yelp_academic_dataset_review dataset into HDFS for analytics and Spark SQL application to query the data.
+This application will upload Yelp Dataset into HDFS for analytics and use Spark SQL application to query the data stored in HDFS.
+Apache Zeppelin for interactive data analytics and data visualization

-Data set consists of Business, reviews, Users, checkins, tips from yelp. yelp-data-upload-to-HDFS.sh script will take dataset tar file as parameter and upload extracted json files to HDFS
+Yelp Dataset consists of Business, reviews, Users, checkins, tips from yelp. yelp-data-upload-to-HDFS.sh script will take dataset tar file as parameter and upload extracted json files to HDFS

-Spark Application (YelpGroupReviewsByStars) - Spark driver application will create dataframe out of json file and group the reviews by stars from yelp_academic_dataset_review.json
+Spark SQL Application for historical analysis of the dataset

 Another very interesting use-case, is to include web-based notebooks that enables faster interactive data-analytics than the Spark-shell like Zeppelin